Salmon-Nation-Decentralized-Alliance/Cardano-SPO-Key-Scripts/README.md

   - On the hot node, create a symlink (or copy) called 'shelley-genesis.json' pointing to a copy of the <network>-shelley-genesis.json for your network.

+## Usage:
+  - Run the scripts in the order they are numbered.
+  - 1.* should only be run once, to setup and verify your environment
+  - Three directories will be created:
+    - `hot` = files which belong on the hot node.
+    - `cold` = files which belong on the cold node, and must never leave the cold node.
+    - `share` = files which must be transferred between the hot and cold node.
+EG: to sign transactions.

 ## FAQ

 Q: I ran the scripts, I have stake pool keys, and my pool is registerd.
 How do I update the pool registration to change rates, metadata, etc?